neuron4/daniellerch.github.io/_posts/2017-10-31-stego_preface.md

 ---
 layout: post
-title: Steganography and Steganalysis in Images
+title: Steganography and Steganalysis in Images: Preface
 ---